joe7575/Minetest-Gravelsieve/README.md

 # Gravel Sieve Mod
-This mod include two new tools:
+This mod includes two new tools:
- - a hammer to produce gravel from cobble
+ - a hammer to produce gravel from Cobblestone
- - a sieve to sift gravel in order to find ores.
+ - a sieve to sift gravel to find ores

 Browse on: ![GitHub](https://github.com/joe7575/Minetest-Gravelsieve)